graphaware/neo4j-timetree/README.md

 Of course, the expressions can be combined with logical operators, for instance:
 * `hasLabel('Event') || hasProperty('startDate') || getProperty('significance', 0) > 20`

+By default, events are attached to a single tree, unless the events have a `timeTreeRootId` (or its equivalent changed in config) property, in which case a tree rooted at the node with the specified ID will be used to attach the event.

 ### Java API